AdobeDocs/campaign-classic.en/help/interaction/using/live-design-environments.md

 >[!NOTE]
 >
->To target another table (visitor table for anonymous offers or a specific recipient table), you need to use the target mapping wizard to create the environments.
+>To target another table (visitor table for anonymous offers or a specific recipient table), you need to use the target mapping assistant to create the environments.
 For more on this, refer to [Creating an offer environment](#creating-an-offer-environment).

 ![](assets/offer_environments_overview_002.png)